-Measurment of ionic current is important in characterizing nanopores and their interactions with biological molecules.
+In experiment, ionic current is a macroscopic quantity that gives insight into nanoscale processes.
+Ionic current measurements are used to characterize single nanopores and their interactions with biological molecules.
 In this subsection, we'll learn to simulate our nanopore system with an applied voltage and calculate the ionic current from the trajectory.